sud82/aerospike-kubernetes-operator-workshop/README.md

 Add an in-memory namespace `bar`.

-Currently we do not allow a persistent storage namespace to be added dynamically due to Kubernetes related limitations.
+Currently, we do not allow a persistent storage namespace to be added dynamically due to Kubernetes-related limitations.

 ```yaml
 apiVersion: aerospike.com/v1alpha1